michaelpradel/LExecutor/README.md

 ## Replication Guide

-### Datasets
+To reproduce results from the paper, follow these instructions:

+First, install LExecutor using the instructions above.

+### Accuracy of the Neural Model (RQ1)

-#### Value-use events
+#### Value-use events dataset

-To gather a corpus of value-use events for training the neural model, we proceed as follows:
+To gather a corpus of value-use events for training and evaluating the neural model, we proceed as follows:

 1. Set the LExecutor mode to RECORD at `./src/lexecutor/Runtime.py`
 2. Execute `chmod +x get_traces.sh`